What are the legal frameworks?

 [Extract]

-The applicant is […] granted the water-rights permit to discharge salty waste water from the Werra and Neuhof-Ellers works into the River Werra via the discharge points at the Hattorf site at plot 46/2 (Werra) […] and the discharge point at the Wintershall site at plot 379/3 (Werra) […] and via ditch 3 (waste water from the compensation and safeguarding measures), time limited until 31 December 2021 with the following content:
+The applicant is […] granted the permit under water law to discharge saline wastewater from the Werra and Neuhof-Ellers plants into the Werra via the discharge points at the Hattorf site near Flst.
+46/2 (Werra) […] and the point of discharge at the Wintershall site near Flst.
+379/3 (Werra) […] and via trench 3 (waste water from compensation and safety measures), limited until 31/12/2021 with the following content:

-A total of max.
-6.7 million m3/a of salty waste water is allowed to be discharged into the Werra from the production and operations of salt dumps and salty waters from the Neuhof-Ellers and Werra mines, the Hattorf/Wintershall mine, the diffuse inflows/springs of the Neuhof-Ellers works and the salty surface water of the factory site of the Neuhof-Ellers works.
+A maximum total of 6.7 million m3/a of saline wastewater from the production and operation of the salt piles and saline water from the Neuhof-Ellers and Werra mining operations, the Hattorf/Wintershall mining operation, as well as from the diffuse inflows/sources of the Neuhof-Ellers plant and the saline surface water from the Neuhof-Ellers plant site may be discharged into the Werra.

 2. Loads

-The annual load of discharged mineralisation (K, Mg, Na, Cl, SO4) from groundwater from the safeguarding and compensation measures, which are or become necessary because of the piles of solid residues, is not allowed to exceed an annual limit of 28,500 tonnes.”12
+The annual load of the discharged mineralisation (K, Mg, Na, Cl, SO4) of groundwater from the safety and compensation measures that are or will be required due to the stockpiling of solid residues must not exceed 28,500 tonnes per year”

 Sources

-4 Federal EIA Portal (https://www.uvp-portal.de/), EIA Network – Environmental impact assessments of the German states (https://www.uvp-verbund.de/), for example EIA Portal Lower Saxony (https://uvp.niedersachsen.de).
+3 Federal EIA Portal, EIA Network – Environmental impact assessments of the German states, for example EIA Portal Lower Saxony

 5 Regarding the Federal Immission Control Act (BImSchG), also refer to the glossary.